ErrorTzy/writings/notes/Personal_Identity/LectureNotes.md

 > Reidentifying objects seems to require first person pronouns
 >
 > First person pronouns fixes "here".
 When I look at something, turns around, and look back, I need to use "here", and thus first person pronoun.

+> t0 is the time that peter(P) has the first piece of memory.
+I will call this P0.
+I will call the memory M0.
+> P0 and P are not one and the same.
+But I'm not calling P0 a stage of P because in my mind P is an object not event.
+So I will call P0 the t0-aspect of P.
+> P does not lose identity at t0 because P at t0

+Reid: uninterrupted existence